 - 1. The DC extracts the MsvAvNbComputerName and MsvAvNbDomainName AV pairs ([MS-NLMP] section 2.2.2.1) from the NTLMv2_CLIENT_CHALLENGE ([MS-NLMP] section 2.2.2.7) of the AUTHENTICATE_MESSAGE ([MS-NLMP] section 2.2.1.3). - 2.
-If MsvAvNbDomainName does not match the NetBIOS name of the DC's domain, then return STATUS_LOGON_FAILURE (section 2.2).

-3. If MsvAvNbComputerName does not match the NetBIOS name of the server that established the secure channel ([MS-NRPC] section 3.5.4.4.2), then return STATUS_LOGON_FAILURE.
+If MsvAvNbDomainName does not match the NetBIOS name of the DC's domain, then return STATUS_LOGON_FAILURE (section 2.2). - 3.
+If MsvAvNbComputerName does not match the NetBIOS name of the server that established the secure channel ([MS-NRPC] section 3.5.4.4.2), then return STATUS_LOGON_FAILURE.

-If there is a match, the DC MUST return data with ValidationInformation containing a reference to NETLOGON_VALIDATION_SAM_INFO4 ([MS-NRPC] section 2.2.1.4.13, if the ValidationLevel in the request is NetlogonValidationSamInfo4) or a reference to NETLOGON_VALIDATION_SAM_INFO2 ([MS-NRPC] section 2.2.1.4.12, if the ValidationLevel in the request is NetlogonValidationSamInfo2) or a reference to NETLOGON_VALIDATION_SAM_INFO ([MS-NRPC] section 2.2.1.4.11, if the ValidationLevel in the request is NetlogonValidationSamInfo).
-If there is not a match, the DC MUST return a failure error code STATUS_LOGON_FAILURE with no response data.<23>
+If there is a match, the DC MUST return data with ValidationInformation containing a reference to NETLOGON_VALIDATION_SAM_INFO4 ([MS-NRPC] section 2.2.1.4.13, if the ValidationLevel in the request is NetlogonValidationSamInfo4) or a reference to NETLOGON_VALIDATION_SAM_INFO2 ([MS-NRPC] section 2.2.1.4.12, if the ValidationLevel in the request is NetlogonValidationSamInfo2) or a reference to NETLOGON_VALIDATION_SAM_INFO2 ([MS-NRPC] section 2.2.1.4.11, if the ValidationLevel in the request is NetlogonValidationSamInfo2) or a reference to NETLOGON_VALIDATION_SAM_INFO ([MS-NRPC] section 2.2.1.4.11, if the ValidationLevel in the request is NetlogonValidationSamInfo).
+If there is not a match, the DC MUST return a failure error code STATUS_LOGON_FAILURE with no response data.<22>